-Under the FMSA, a bank established in the Netherlands is required to obtain a license from the Dutch Central Bank before engaging in any banking activities.
-The requirements that must be satisfied in order to obtain a license, among others, are as follows: (i) the day-to-day policy of the bank must be determined by at least two persons; (ii) the bank must have a body of at least three members which has tasks similar to those of a board of supervisory directors; and (iii) the bank must have a minimum own funds (eigen vermogen) of € 5,000,000.
-Also, the Dutch Central Bank shall refuse to grant a license if, among other things, it is of the view that: (i) the persons who determine the day-to-day policy of the bank are not suitable to engage in the business of the bank; (ii) the trustworthiness of the persons who determine the policy of the bank is not beyond doubt; or (iii) through a qualified holding in the bank, influence on the policy of such enterprise or institution may be exercised which is contrary to "prudent banking policy" ("gezonde en prudente bedrijfsvoering").
+Under the FSA, a bank established in the Netherlands is required to obtain a license from the DNB before engaging in any banking activities.
+The requirements that must be satisfied in order to obtain a license, among others, are as follows: (i) the day-to-day policy of the bank must be determined by at least two persons; (ii) the bank must have a body of at least three members which has tasks similar to those of a board of supervisory directors; and (iii) the bank must have a minimum own funds (eigen vermogen) of EUR 5,000,000.
+Also, the DNB shall refuse to grant a license if, among other things, it is of the view that: (i) the persons who determine the day-to-day policy of the bank are not suitable to engage in the business of the bank; (ii) the trustworthiness of the persons who determine or co-determine the policy of the bank is not beyond doubt; or (iii) through a qualified holding in the bank, influence on the policy of such enterprise or institution may be exercised which is contrary to "controlled and sound banking policy" ("beheerste en integere bedrijfsuitoefening").
 In addition to certain other grounds, the license may be revoked if a bank fails to comply with the requirements for maintaining it.
 We have held a Dutch banking license since 1993.